Is An Ovarian Cyst Causing Your Stomach to Bloat?

-Like a pregnancy, where a woman's belly becomes larger and rounder, cysts can alter the appearance of the abdominal area.
+Like a pregnancy, where a woman's stomach becomes larger and rounder, ovarian cysts can alter the appearance of the belly area.
 Cysts develop in a fluid-filled sac in one or both of the ovaries or on the surface, while fetuses develop nearby in an amniotic sac in the uterus.

 One of the most common side effects of ovarian cysts is abdominal distension, a belly abnormally swollen outward, also called ovarian cyst bloat.
 As ovarian cysts get bigger, so can your belly.
 Other common symptoms of ovarian cysts include abdominal and pelvic pain, bloating and fullness in the abdomen area.
 In general, cysts are prevalent in premenopausal women and often go away on their own.

 Huge ovarian cysts are also common and don't always look like pregnancies or bloated stomachs.

 "According to a well-designed study in 2013 by Pavlik, almost 50 percent of women had an abnormal pelvic sonogram on their initial visit, but 63 percent resolved by the next sonogram," said Mary Hinckley, M.D., a reproductive endocrinologist and IVF medical director at Reproductive Science Center in the San Francisco Bay area.

 Cysts can vary in size from half an inch to 4 inches and even larger, according to Cedars-Sinai hospital in Los Angeles.
 Surgery isn't recommended for ovarian cysts unless they're larger than 50 to 60 millimeters, which is about 2 to 2.4 inches in size.
 At 10 centimeters, surgery is generally required.